Into the Fog: Evaluating Robustness of Multiple Object Tracking: MOT in Foggy Environments

 \subsection{Robustness Evaluations}

-To assess the performance of the MOT methods in various foggy conditions, we conduct a comprehensive evaluation using the augmented MOT17 dataset and employing commonly used metrics HOTA~\cite{HOTA}, CLEAR-MOT~\cite{CLEAR} and IDF1~\cite{IDF1}.
-These metrics evaluate overall MOT performance but focus on different aspects.
-Thus, HOTA provides a balanced score for both detection and association, while the traditional MOTA score tends to prioritize detection accuracy over association.
-On the contrary, IDF1 focuses on assessing the correctness of identity assignments, i.e. association.
-We denote increasing fog intensities as \textit{Fog~1}, \textit{Fog~2}, \textit{Fog~3}, and \textit{Fog~4}, to categorize decreasing visibility levels, and present the quantitative evaluation results in~\cref{tab:evalMOT}.
-Since the MOTChallenge dataset primarily focuses on pedestrian tracking, our analysis is reported for this particular object class.
+We augment multi-domain video scenarios of the MOTChallenge benchmark (third release: MOT17 dataset) with fog or smoke (for indoor scenes) of varying intensity levels, denoted as \textit{Fog~1}, \textit{Fog~2}, \textit{Fog~3}, and \textit{Fog~4} to categorize decreasing visibility as described in Sec.~\ref{seq:depthmap}.
+We then assess MOT robustness to fog using HOTA~\cite{HOTA}, CLEAR-MOT~\cite{CLEAR} and IDF1~\cite{IDF1} metrics.
+Each metric evaluates overall MOT performance but emphasizes different aspects.
+HOTA provides a balanced score for both detection and association, while traditional MOTA tends to prioritize detection accuracy over association.
+IDF1 focuses on the identity assignments, i.e. association.
+Since the MOTChallenge benchmark primarily focuses on pedestrian tracking, our analysis is reported for this particular object class.
+We present the quantitative evaluation results in Tab.~\ref{tab:evalMOT}.